suncoast-devs/handbook/lessons/full-stack-build-an-app/21-adding-login-to-user-interface.md

 - Determine if the user is logged in
 - Fetch the user's ID
 - Fetch the user details
-- Get the details needed for an authentication header for `fetch`
+- Get the elements needed for an authentication header for `fetch`
 - Store the authentication info `recordAuthentication`
 - Logout